Frequently Asked Questions

 Is there parking near the venue?

-There is parking almost immediately behind the venue in Lidl's car park or in the nearby Boden Street car park.
+There is free parking in the nearby Boden Street car park.
 There is some disabled parking to the front of the Town Hall.

 Who runs the choir?

-The choir is led by Caroline Rigby.
-A small Committee of members is responsible for general organisational issues.
+The choir is led by Pete Linnett.
+A small committee of members is responsible for general organisational issues.

 How big is the choir?